FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-12-21-deploy-a-hugo-static-site-to-azure-with-github-actions.md

   WORKING_DIRECTORY: homepage
 ```

-As our build task for hugo can take a `baseURL` we created an environment variable for this as well.
+The build task Hugo can take a `baseURL` and we created an environment variable for this as well.

 ```
 BASE_URL: https://offering.solutions/